cryptocode/marble/README.md

 Marble is an experimental [metamorphic testing](https://en.wikipedia.org/wiki/Metamorphic_testing) library for Zig.

-This library tracks Zig master (stage 2) until Zig 1.0 is released.
+This library tracks Zig master and was last tested on `0.12.0-dev.4472+1c7798a3c`

 Metamorphic testing is a powerful technique that provides additional test coverage by applying a number of transformations to test input, and then checking if certain relations still hold between the outputs.
 Marble will automatically run through all possible combinations of these transformations.